CarlGao4/Demucs-Gui/usage.md

 </details>

 4. Load a model.
 The default model packed with Demucs GUI is `htdemucs`.
 Click on `load` button to load.
-If you have chosen a remote model and are using it for the first time, it will be downloaded automatically.
-During this period of time, there will be no outputs and the whole window will be frozen.
-Please be patient.
+If you have chosen a remote model and are using it for the first time, it will be downloaded automatically. ~~During this period of time, there will be no outputs and the whole window will be frozen.
+Please be patient.~~ *\*From 1.1a1, download progress will be shown in the status bar.*

 5. Add your audio file.
 You can drag and drop your audio file to the window, or choose files and folders (recursively).